Alvaropz/SortManager/README.md

 3. Phase Three:
    * Project updated to track and log classes and methods.
 4. Phase Four:
-   * Integrates a Binary Search Tree class that sorts elements form an unsorted list into the tree.
+   * Integrates a Binary Search Tree class that sorts elements from an unsorted list into the tree.
 Then, it retrieves an array of that Binary Tree sorted.
 Code passing tests in phase 4? &#9745;
 6. Phase Five:
    * Timing information added.
 This allows to compare algorithms performance.